 Pressure ulcers are a key indicator of the quality and experience of patient care.
 Despite progress since 2012 in the management of pressure ulcers they remain a significant healthcare problem, with over 1,300 new ulcers reported each month (Source NHS Digital) with up to 200,000 people developing a new pressure ulcer in 2017/18 (Guest et al 2017).
 Treating pressure ulcers costs the NHS more than £1.4 million every day (Guest et al 2017).

 We know that many pressure ulcers are preventable, so when they do occur they can have a profound impact on the overall wellbeing of patients and can be both painful and debilitating (Moore et al 2009).
 Preventing them will improve care for all vulnerable patients.

 The ‘Stop the Pressure’ campaign was originally launched by NHS Midlands and East as part of their ambition to make life better for patients.
-The campaign is now managed by NHS Improvement under the leadership of Dr Ruth May, Executive Director of Nursing/ Deputy CNO and forms part of a key ambition to support the improvement of standards of safe care.
+The campaign is now managed by NHS England and NHS Improvement under the leadership of Ruth May, Chief Nursing Officer and forms part of a key ambition to support the improvement of standards of safe care.

 The first year of the campaign saw providers in the Midlands and East of England achieving a 50% reduction in pressure ulcers.
 This was delivered by raising awareness of the causes of pressure ulcers via an extensive communication strategy, understanding the early warning signs, taking preventative measures and utilising SSKIN and the NHS Safety Thermometer.
 Front line staff were motivated to drive improvement in patient care for patients in their care settings Subsequent years saw the improvement sustained and the campaign expand across some other regions.